AlanCristhian/namedobject/README.md

 >>> b.__name__
 'b'
 ```

-`AutoName` store the first name in the expression.

 ### Custom attribute name to store the object name

 If you make a subclass of `AutoName`, you can not access to the